 During the employee’s pregnancy and in a period of four months after childbirth, no termination of the employment relationship by the employer is permissible.

-There is also the possibility for both parents to go on parental leave at the same time.
-Also, with simultaneous parental leave parents can work a total of 60 hours per week.
+Both parents also can go on parental leave at the same time.
+Also, with simultaneous parental leave, parents can work a total of 60 hours per week.
 At the end of the parental leave, the employer has to offer an adequate working position to the employee.

 After paid 8 weeks, parents can expect 67% of the net salary in a parental allowance for the next 14 months.
 Although, the amount of compensation can be a minimum of 300 EUR and a maximum of 1,800 EUR per parent.